iaincollins/nextjs-starter/README.md

     now -E production.env

-## Debugging

-If you configure a `.env` file with value for *LOGS_SECRET* and deploy with `now -E` you can use [now-logs](https://github.com/berzniz/now-logs) to view logs remotely.

-    npm install -g now-logs
-    now-logs my-secret-value

 ## Running tests

 Style formatting is enforced with the JavaScript style linter [xo](https://github.com/sindresorhus/xo) which is invoked when running `npm test`.